-- A. Askari: biochemical pharmacology; mechanisms of drug effects on the transport of ions through biological membranes. - J. J. Burns: biochemical pharmacology; drug metabolism. - W. W. Y. Chan: renal pharmacology; endocrine pharmacology; polypeptide pharmacology. - L. P. Felpel: neuropharmacology.

-A. H. Hayes, Jr.: clinical pharmacology; cardiovascular pharmacology.

-- R. W. Houde: clinical pharmacology of the analgesic drugs; development of methods of evaluating the effects of drugs on subjective responses. - C. E. Inturrisi: biochemical pharmacology; drug metabolism. - R. Levi: cardiovascular pharmacology and electrophysiology; immuno pharmacology. - W. Modell: clinical pharmacology; pharmacology of cardiac drugs; adverse drug reactions. - M. Okamoto: neuropharmacology, especially neuromuscular transmission. - W. F. Riker, Jr.: general pharmacology, neuropharmacology, especially neuromuscular transmission. - A. Van Poznak: pharmacology of halogenated hydrocarbons; neuropharmacology.
+- A. Askari: biochemical pharmacology; mechanisms of drug effects on the transport of ions through biological membranes. - J. J. Burns: biochemical pharmacology; drug metabolism. - W. W.-Y. Chan: renal pharmacology; pharmacology of neurohypophysial hormones and related polypeptides. - A. H. Hayes, Jr.: clinical pharmacology; cardiovascular pharmacology. - R. W. Houde: clinical pharmacology of the analgesic drugs; development of methods of evaluating the effects of drugs on subjective responses. - C. E. Inturrisi: biochemical pharmacology; drug metabolism. - R. Levi: cardiovascular pharmacology; heart electrophysiology. - W. Modell: clinical pharmacology; pharmacology of cardiac drugs; adverse drug reactions. - M. Okamoto: neuropharmacology, especially neuromuscular transmission. - W. F. Riker, Jr.: general pharmacology, neuropharmacology, especially neuromuscular transmission. - A. Van Poznak: pharmacology of halogenated hydrocarbons; neuropharmacology.

 1. General Pharmacology.
-The basic pharmacology course offered to second-year medical students is open to graduate students.
+The basic phar-macology course offered to second-year medical students is open to graduate students.
 The course consists of lectures, laboratory work, demonstrations, and seminars given during the first and second trimesters.
 The purpose of these exercises is to teach the principles of pharmacology.
 Detailed consideration is given to the parameters of drug action to provide the student with the fundamental concepts essential for the evaluation of any drug.
 Consequently, emphasis is placed on the scientific basis of pharmacology.
 Prototype drugs, considered essentially systemically, serve to illustrate several mechanisms and parameters of drug action.
 Therapeutic applications are considered only insofar as they illustrate principles of pharmacology or drug hazards.
-Prerequisites: bio-chemistry and physiology.
-First trimester: T 9-10, Th 9-1.
-Second trimester: M 9-10, T 9-12, Th 9-1.
+Prerequisites: biochemistry and physiology.
+First trimester: T 11-12, Th 2-3, F 9-11.
+Second trimester: M W 9-10, T Th 9-12.
+The staff work on the nervous and cardiovascular systems and in biochemical aspects of pharmacology.
 The staff.

 2. Research in Pharmacology.
 Research opportunities may be arranged throughout the year for graduate students who are not majoring in pharmacology but who wish some investigative experience in the discipline.
-Special opportunities are offered for work on the nervous and cardiovascular systems and in biochemical aspects of pharmacology.
-The staff.
+Special opportunities are offered for